What to know about peau d'orange

 Although there is no cure for lymphedema, there are treatments that can help reduce the swelling and pain.
 These include:

-- Gentle exercises to aid drainage of lymph liquid
+- gentle exercises to aid drainage of lymph liquid

-- Manual lymph drainage massage to encourage drainage of lymph liquid out of the arm or leg
+- manual lymph drainage massage to encourage drainage of lymph liquid out of the arm or leg

 Elastic fibers are present in the skin and connective tissues in the body, giving them flexibility and strength.
-Pseudoxanthoma elasticum causes these fibers to harden and lose their normal ability to expand and contract.
+Pseudoxanthoma elasticum causes these fibers to harden and lose their ability to expand and contract.

 Inflammatory breast cancer